 There is a lot to see in Hawaii, so it’s a good idea to have a zero-waste picnic set on hand for when you pack your own food.
 It’s highly likely you will need to set up a picnic and eat your meals while sightseeing or driving around the island.

-Another great addition to your zero waste travel picnic is carrying a stainless steel metal straw.
-Having these around will make sure you keep your travels plastic-free so you aren’t tempted to use a plastic straw if available.
+Another great addition to your zero-waste travel picnic is carrying a stainless steel metal straw.
+Having a reusable straw around will make sure you don’t need plastic straws along your trip.
 Find the best prices here.

 You can also use paper or bamboo straws.